Laurel Thatcher Ulrich: Summary

-1796, the focus of section 6, is a physically taxing year for her and her husband.
+1796, the focus of section 6, is a physically taxing year for Ballard and her husband.
 She is traveling to deliver babies in flea-infested cabins while her husband works in swamps swarming with mosquitos.
 Their children also have some health issues that year.
 In November, her husband Ephraim is at muskie-point and all of his instruments were stolen at the outset of a planned extended surveying journey - canceling the trip, he returned five days later.
 On the same day, consequently (or around the same time), Martha delivered her 600th baby, a milestone.
 Ephraim's work continues to be difficult.
 Martha prays for strength to continue faring through her difficult and laborious life.

 Section 7 follows the death and autopsy of John Davis, the son of John Vassall Davis in Kennebec.
 Ulrich fleshes out the significance of Martha Ballard's presence at the autopsy.
-Ulrich discusses the change later in 1820, a Harvard Medical School professor published a treatise stating that women should no longer be midwives as they are not educated enough to practice medicine.
+Ulrich discusses that in 1820, a Harvard Medical School professor published a treatise stating that women should no longer be midwives as they are not educated enough to practice medicine.

 Section 8 tracks Martha's entries while her husband, Ephraim Ballard, is in jail for debt.
 During this time, Martha's son, Jonathan, takes over Martha and Ephraim's house.
 These entries highlight Martha and Jonathan's rocky relationship.
 Additionally, Martha experiences a pseudo-widowhood during this time, acknowledging Ephraim's role in the household that now must be filled by her son.
 This entry gives important information regarding jail time in Kennebec, as Ephraim is allowed to continue working during the day and only has to sleep at the jail at night.
 There is flexibility regarding cases of debt.

 Section 9 is centered around a mass murder that occurred in Hallowell.
 James Purrinton, one of Martha's neighbors, murdered his wife and all of his children but one, who escaped.
 Martha's entry adds another viewpoint on this historic event.
 Ulrich writes, “The economy of Martha’s telling contrasts with the more self-conscious narrative published (and probably composed) by Peter Edes, editor of Augusta’s Kennebec Gazette.”